opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_14/report.md

 72     The applicable test for whether an executor should be removed involves taking into account whether there has been improper administration of the estate.
 Thus, in _Jigarlal Kantilal Doshi v Damayanti Kantilal Doshi (executrix of the estate of Kantilal Prabhulal Doshi, deceased)_ , the Court of Appeal held at \[12\] that any evidence of misconduct on the part of the executors that demonstrates “undue and improper administration of the estate in total disregard of the interests of the beneficiaries” would be sufficient to revoke probate under s 32 of the Probate and Administration Act.

-73     The Sisters had established, even at the time of summary judgment for the account to be taken, the Brothers’ failure to distribute assets despite the absence of a power to postpone distribution, and the failure to furnish any account of their actions to the beneficiaries for a lengthy period of years.[\[note: 73\]](#Ftn_73) It was conceded at closing submissions that a regular account from the Brothers as fiduciaries, that the Sisters would have been entitled to as beneficiaries, would have included items such as the status of the Eastern Mansion property, the JB Land, and the shares of all the Companies.
+73     The Sisters had established, even at the time of summary judgment for the account to be taken, the Brothers’ failure to distribute assets despite the absence of a power to postpone distribution, and the failure to furnish any account of their actions to the beneficiaries for a lengthy period of years.[^73] It was conceded at closing submissions that a regular account from the Brothers as fiduciaries, that the Sisters would have been entitled to as beneficiaries, would have included items such as the status of the Eastern Mansion property, the JB Land, and the shares of all the Companies.

 74     The taking of accounts has also now established further breaches.
-Ignoring their core duty of loyalty and fidelity, the Brothers have omitted to distribute dividends and the shares held by the Estate without any reasonable justification.[\[note: 74\]](#Ftn_74) At the time of the summary hearing, the Brothers contended that the market had not recovered from the financial crisis until 2004, which was when they distributed the pecuniary bequests to their Half-Siblings.
+Ignoring their core duty of loyalty and fidelity, the Brothers have omitted to distribute dividends and the shares held by the Estate without any reasonable justification.[^74] At the time of the summary hearing, the Brothers contended that the market had not recovered from the financial crisis until 2004, which was when they distributed the pecuniary bequests to their Half-Siblings.
 Nonetheless, their obligation commenced with the grant of probate in 2000, and during cross-examination at the taking of accounts, they were unable to furnish any good reason why they had not distributed the Estate shares _in specie_.
 Doing so would not have required cash.
 The Sisters’ component of the Estate shares was also small: they could have valued and then purchased the Sisters’ shares.
 Despite the small number of the shares, the substantial real estate portfolios the Companies held would have made the shares valuable.
 But whether in cash or _in specie_, no distribution was contemplated up to the time this suit was filed.
 Their contention was that of oversight because they were not professional executors.
 This contention is disingenuous considering that UVJ has held multiple senior corporate positions.
 The executors would well have known that it was incumbent on them to seek and follow legal advice, as they had for OS 1241/2002.
 Excuses proffered ranged from needing funds to maintain the JB Land, to requiring money to develop the JB Land, to engaging in a joint venture with a third party in respect of the JB Land.
 In truth, attempt at either form of distribution of the shares, whether in cash or _in specie_, would have alerted the Sisters to their share in a valuable stable of companies.
 The Brothers’ purpose was to keep their Sisters uninformed, in order to continue to extract value from the Companies in their capacity as directors.
 In so doing, they have acted in conflict with, and to the detriment of, their Sisters’ interest.
 A new executor, or executors, as the case may be, are appropriate to ensure a timely and proper realisation and distribution of the assets.

 75     For clarity, and Mr Jeyaretnam SC also confirmed at the hearing, in view of the facts shown during the account which necessitate the removal and replacement of the Brothers as executors, clause 4 of the Order of Court (which requires the Brothers to pay to the Sisters the amount found to be due to them on the taking of such account) is no longer necessary.
 As the Estate is not yet fully administered, the beneficiaries have no equitable or beneficial interest in any particular asset comprised in the unadministered estate (see _Wong Moy (administratrix of the estate of Theng Chee Khim, deceased) v Soo Ah Choy_ at \[11\]), theirs is the right in appropriate circumstances to institute action to protect the estate: see _Fong Wai Lyn Carolyn v Kao Chai-Chau Linda and others_ at \[8\]–\[16\].
 It should be for the new executor/s to call in the assets and then decide on the distribution.